 David S. Silverman is a Partner at Ancel Glink, P.C., in Chicago, where he is co-chair of the Zoning and Land Use Group and co-editor of the group’s newsletter, In the Zone.
 He focuses his practice on local government, land use, and economic development.
 He teaches the Land Use Control and Zoning course at The John Marshall Law School.
 He is a member of the American Institute of Certified Planners, the Urban Land Institute, and the Ely Chapter of Lambda Alpha International.
 Mr. Silverman received his B.A. from Indiana University, his M.U.P. from Wayne State University, and his J.D. from The John Marshall Law School.

-Adam B. Simon is a Partner at Ancel Glink, P.C., in Vernon Hills, where he represents municipalities, park districts, and other special districts, focusing on public finance, zoning and economic development, real estate law, and telecommunications.
-He has spoken and written extensively on these areas.
-His principal focus is economic development and public finance, counseling municipalities on the leveraging of public debt financing and private investment to create new public improvements and enhance economic development opportunities.
-He actively participates in the Illinois City/County Management Association, the National Association of Telecommunications Officers and Advisors — Illinois Chapter, the Lake County Municipal League, and the Northwest Municipal Conference.
+Adam B. Simon is a Partner at Ancel Glink, P.C., in Vernon Hills, where he concentrates on municipal law, public finance, zoning and economic development, real estate law, and telecommunications.
+He is a member of the Illinois Government Finance Officers Association, a member of the International Council of Shopping Centers, and a Corporate Partner of the Illinois City/County Management Association.
 Mr. Simon received his B.S. from Washington University in St. Louis and his J.D. from the Georgetown University Law Center.

 Michael J. Smoron is a Partner at Zukowski, Rogers, Flood & McArdle in Crystal Lake, where he concentrates his practice in land use and local government law.
 He is also corporate counsel to the McHenry County villages of Bull Valley, Hebron, and Johnsburg.
 He has spoken on various municipal law topics before the National Business Institute, IICLE®, Lorman Education Services, and the Illinois Municipal League.
 He is a member of the Illinois State and McHenry County Bar Associations.
 Mr. Smoron received his B.A. from the University of Notre Dame and his J.D.
 (Order of the Coif) from IIT Chicago-Kent College of Law.